Orley Farm School: Butler Hall

-In July 2015, the first of 4 major building projects came on line after the school invested just under £10 million to upgrade the facilities.
+In July 2015, the first of four major building projects came online after the school invested just under £10 million to upgrade the facilities.
 The new dining hall overlooking the pool was named after Lord Butler, a former pupil, who visited the school to open the building.

-Elliot Block
+Elliott Block

-In September 2015, the original music school was turned into a building called the Elliot Block.
+In September 2015, the original music school was turned into a building called the Elliott Block.
 It consists of new facilities supporting Drama and Music and was named after Ian Elliott, a former Headmaster.
+The upstairs floor also houses the Humanities classrooms.
+It is connected to the Gardner Building with a bridge.

 Davies Library

 In September 2015, the Davies Library was reopened having moved it from the old Gardner building and tripling the size.
 It was opened by Justin Davies, a former Headmaster.

-Gardener Building
+Gardner Building

-In February 2016, the new Gardener Building opened with 12 refurbished classrooms joined to the Elliott Building via an enclosed bridge.
-The Mathematics, English, computer science & Science departments are now all housed in this facility.
+In February 2016, the new Gardner Building opened with 12 refurbished classrooms joined to the Elliott Building via an enclosed bridge.
+The Mathematics, English, Science, and Computer Science departments are now all housed in this facility.